DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 In the previous iteration we had ‘Awaiting interview’ and ‘Interviewed’ states.

 The intention was to have the status change automatically to ‘Interviewed’ at the end of the day the last interview took place.
-But that could be misleading if the interview didn’t actually take place.
+But that could be misleading if the interview did not actually take place.

 Alternatively, we thought about letting users change the status themselves by marking an application as ‘Interviewed’ but that means we have to rely on users actually doing that for very little gain.